ksallberg/aliter/README.md

 `ALITER_CONFIG=aliter_robrowser.config make start`

-Put this putting it in the applications dir of roBrowser:
+Put this in the `applications` dir of roBrowser:

 ```javascript
 var ROConfig = {